In Case of an Auto or Home Accident

 - The driver of a vehicle involved in an accident resulting in injury to or death of any person “shall immediately, by the quickest means of communication, whether oral or written,” notify the police department of the accident, if the accident occurred within a municipality.
 Otherwise, the driver should notify the state Department of Public Safety or the sheriff’s office of the county where the accident occurred.
 A.R.S. § 28-666.

 - Do your best to secure the accident scene by using such devices as flares and hazard lights.

 - Write down the names, addresses, telephone numbers and insurance information of all drivers, passengers and witnesses and a description of their vehicles, including license plate information if possible.

 - Carefully examine damage to all vehicles involved.
 Write down notes of all injuries.
-If possible, record the scene both by photographs and/or video (your cell phone may have such capabilities.)
+If possible, record the scene both by photographs and/or video.

 - If anyone is injured, contact your insurance company immediately.